Milk vs Cheese - Health impact and Nutrition Comparison

 In the keto diet, we can consume milk in minimal amounts.
 Whole milk is recommended to be used due to its higher fat content.
 However, 1 cup of whole milk contains 50% of the carbohydrate amount allowed to be consumed while on a keto diet.

-People who are lactose intolerant cannot digest lactose which is present in both cheese and milk.
+Lactose-intolerant people cannot digest lactose which is present in both cheese and milk.
 Although with scientific advancements, this obstacle is somehow resolved by giving pills that contain lactase enzymes that digest lactose.
-However, this doesn't help all lactose intolerant individuals.
+However, this doesn't help all lactose-intolerant individuals, and they should follow a dairy-free diet.
 (1)

 Weight loss

-For weight loss, consuming milk is the perfect choice as it is low in calories.
-However, one should not cut out cheese consumption completely even if on a weight loss diet because of all the essential nutrients, like vitamins and minerals, specifically calcium.
-Consumption in low to moderate amounts is key so that malnourishment doesn't take place.
+Consuming milk is the perfect choice for weight loss as it is low in calories.
+However, one should not cut out cheese consumption completely, even on a weight loss diet, because of all the essential nutrients, like vitamins and minerals, specifically calcium.
+Consumption in low to moderate amounts is vital so that malnourishment doesn't occur.

 Health impacts